A Guide to Cooking Lentils

 - Brown Lentils: Brown lentils are some of the most common and can be found in most grocery stores.
 They are milder in flavour, often described as earthy, can hold their shape if not overcooked, but also work well as thickener or binder.
 Brown lentils are ideal for stews, curries or vegetarian burgers.

 - Green Lentils: Green lentils are small in size, and hold their shape together very well during the cooking process.
-They have a firm texture and somewhat peppery flavour, and are great as a side dish or in cold salad.
+They have a firm texture and somewhat peppery flavour, and are great as a side dish or in a cold salad.
 They generally take the longest to cook, up to 45 minutes to cook.
 Look for Lentilles du Puy, Puy lentils, or French Green lentils.

 - Black Lentils (Beluga): Similar in shape to caviar, black lentils are small and nearly spherical in shape and glisten when they are cooked.
 Black lentils keep a slightly firmer texture when cooked and therefore make a great side dish alternative to rice.